tldr-pages/tldr/pages/linux/kjv.md

 `kjv {{John}} {{3}}:{{16}}`

-- Open a range of verses in a book chapter:
+- Open a specific range of verses of a book's chapter:

 `kjv Proverbs 3:1-6`